laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 As ${&Delta;&omega; \over &Delta;t}$ = &alpha; and D = k \* &omega;<sup>2</sup> (formula 3.4, [[1]](#1)), we can simplify this further by:

 > $$ &tau; = I \* &alpha; + k \* &omega;^2 $$

+As &alpha; and &omega; have been derived in a robust manner, and there are no alternative more robust approaches to determining instant &tau; that allows for handle force curves, we consider this the best attainable result.
+Testing shows that the results are quite useable.

 ### Detecting force on the flywheel